johnjalex03/johnjalex03/README.md

 # Hi, I'm John Alexander 👋

-Mechatronics engineer with a focus on hardware design, embedded systems, and robotics — comfortable working across the full stack from PCB layout to firmware to autonomous systems.
+I am Mechatronics engineer with a focus on hardware design, embedded systems, and robotics — comfortable working across the full stack from PCB layout to firmware to autonomous systems.

 Currently finishing my degree at SFU and looking for full-time roles.